-Of course, Scottish distilleries have had their challenges to overcome, but the simple fact remains – Scotland is the world’s leading producer of premium whiskey, while Ireland is still recovering after decades of neglect.
-The investment by pioneers such as John Teeling has been wonderful for Ireland’s burgeoning craft distilleries, in addition to global investment from major players like Diageo.
+Of course, Scottish distilleries have had their challenges to overcome.
+However, the simple fact remains – Scotland is the world’s leading producer of premium whiskey, while Ireland is still recovering after decades of neglect.
+The investment by pioneers such as John Teeling has been fantastic for Ireland’s burgeoning craft distilleries, in addition to global investment from major players like Diageo.
 Nevertheless, Ireland’s distilleries are attempting (successfully) to recover former glories and restore reputations; Scotland is riding an unchallenged wave of glory, international recognition, market dominance, global investment, and awards.

 But please don’t misunderstand us – Cellar Tours is a massive fan of Irish whiskey.
 We have cheered and applauded the fantastic developments in recent years, with new distilleries opening and whiskey tourism being revitalized.
 However, it is equally undeniable that Scotland produces a breathtaking range of superlative whiskeys – like the wines of Burgundy, these hallowed spirits can be rarely beaten.